 I first encountered AVG during my time at Catalyst.
-I met Erin McCafferty through work with the fund’s LP advisory committee.
+I met Erin McCafferty through work with the fund’s investor advisory committee.
 In 2018, I hosted Laura Rippy, Cainon Coates, and Alain Hanover at MIT’s Samberg Center for the MIT VC & Innovation Conference.
-Meeting Castor MP Chris Sklarin and keeping in touch with the team through my second year at Sloan, I became increasingly intrigued by AVG’s truly unique model of venture investing as the company continued to scale across strategies and schools.
+Meeting Castor Managing Partner Chris Sklarin and keeping in touch with the team through my second year at Sloan, I became increasingly intrigued by AVG’s truly unique model of venture investing as the company continued to scale across strategies and schools.

 For years, I had been irked by the exclusiveness of venture as an asset class, which culturally permeates through a Silicon Valley; it bears an increasing resemblance to comedy, rather than the heroism most entrepreneurs imagine.
 In my work for Tiger Global, I increasingly valued the pursuit of diversification through independent alpha, where a portfolio of uniquely-sourced ideas is inevitably superior to a single concentrated bet.
 I joined Castor this year to continue building on my top-notch relationships with innovators and entrepreneurs in the MIT and Boston ecosystems.

 Which trends are you most excited about in venture investing?